Watch This Episode Of Mwah Tv About How To Niche Your Brand

 And the third thing is authority building.
 So, where are you creating content where you're showing that you are the expert, that you know what you're talking about?
 So, is this a podcast?
 Is it videos?
 Is it a blog?
 Just choose one main source for this, and that's it.

 That's all you need to worry about those three elements.
 And not try and add too much or do too many things.
-And the other good thing about not trying to do everything and to be everywhere is that you actually become more known.
+And the other good thing about not trying to do everything and being everywhere is that you actually become more known.

 Your Invitation To Amy's Masterclass

 If you want more help defining your niche so you can start attracting those A-lister clients quicker and more easily, then I've got the perfect masterclass for you.